SGNIC

 For '.gov.sg' applicants, please send your queries to [email protected]

-How do I check whether the name I intent to register is available for registration?
+How do I check whether the name I intend to register is available for registration?

-To check the availability of the domain name you intent to register, you can visit our website - www.sgnic.sg - and key in the domain name in the Whois box.
-If the search returns a “Domain Not Found”, it means the domain name is available for registration, subject to SGNIC’s Registration Policy and Procedures Guidelines.
+To check the availability of the domain name you intend to register, you can visit our website - www.sgnic.sg - and key in the domain name in the WHOIS function.
+If the search returns a “Domain Not Found”, it means the domain name is available for registration, subject to the applicant meeting the registration criteria.

 Are there any restrictions on the types of domain names that I can register?